 Transmission Service Provider

-Effective Date: June 18, 2019
+Effective Date: See preamble.

 Requirements and Measures

 WR1.
 Each Balancing Authority and Transmission Service Provider receiving an on-time Arranged Interchange, an Emergency RFI, or a Reliability Adjustment RFI for reliability assessment, shall approve its transition to Confirmed Interchange unless one of the following occurs: